Early Education in the ISD

 The Independence School District understands the critical importance of engaging early learners from birth to age five for a lifetime of successful education.
 The ISD has one of the largest Early Education Programs in the state of Missouri.
 We staff highly trained and credentialed teachers and proudly use Creative Curriculum.
 The daily routine followed in all early education classrooms is designed to provide opportunities for children to function as planners, decision makers and problem solvers by making and completing plans daily.
 Our learners participate in dramatic play, art, writing, math, science, computers, construction, nap time and nature walks among many other activities.
 The Early Education Program allows students to learn in a variety of environments and provides children with experiences to prepare for Kindergarten.

 The ISD has two early education centers in the Sunshine Center and Hanthorn Early Education Center.
-In addition, the ISD offers Early Education programs at many of our elementary schools, including Benton, Blackburn, Glendale, Korte, Little Blue, Luff, Mill Creek, Ott, Randall, Santa Fe, Sycamore and William Southern.
+In addition, the ISD offers Early Education programs at many of our elementary schools, including Benton, Blackburn, Cassell Park, Glendale, Korte, Little Blue, Luff, Mill Creek, Ott, Randall, Santa Fe, Spring Branch, Sugar Creek, Sycamore and William Southern.

-We are completing screenings through video conferencing (upon request) and during scheduled in-person appointments on the following dates:
+We are completing screenings on the following dates:

 Masks are required in all ISD schools and ISD buildings as guided by the Jackson County Health Department.
 The following individuals are exempt from the requirement to wear a face covering per the Jackson County Health Department:

-- Children who are younger than two years old should never wear face coverings due to the risk of suffocation.
+- Children younger than two years old.
+Children who are younger than two years old should never wear face coverings due to the risk of suffocation.

 - Children who are two, three, or four years old, with the assistance and close supervision of an adult, are strongly recommended to wear a face covering in public.